 The team expects that similar results will be found for other star clusters and further observations are planned.

-It is thought that stars which skip the AGB phase will evolve directly into helium white dwarf stars and gradually cool down over many billions of years.
+- It is thought that stars that skip the AGB phase will evolve directly into helium white dwarf stars and gradually cool down over many billions of years.